 So from this part on, we will only be focusing on linux based servers.

-Web server software program
+Web server software program - what is it?

 A web server program is installed on top of a OS to make the system behave like a server.
 So to make this clear, a server runs on an Linux operating system like CentOS on top of which a server program is installed.

 Most popular web server software programs are as follows

 It is beyond the scope of this article to discuss the differences between types software systems.

 It is suffice to say that for your blogging journey, it is best to stick with Linux hosting that offers Apache HTTP server.
 90% of all hosting companies offer this, so you don't need to worry too much here.

 The second best option is 'Litespeed'.
 If configured properly, this server software is super secure and is faster in comparison to Apache.

 We will discuss more about these in the later part of the article.